semgrep/semgrep-docs/docs/troubleshooting/semgrep-app.md

 ![Screenshot of GitHub's Actions tab with workflows disabled](../img/github-workflows-disabled.png)<br />

-* Enable Workflows to allow Semgrep to scan.
+* Enable workflows to allow Semgrep to scan.

 ## If a project reports the last scan 'never finished'